BehindTimes/UltimaTileEditor/README.md

 This requires .NET 10.0. (https://dotnet.microsoft.com/en-us/download/dotnet/10.0)

 This is a quick utility for extracting and inserting tiles into various Ultima games, currently Ultima 1-5 PC versions.
-No enhanced or modified versions are currently supported, and this will only use the default EGA tile set for Ultima 1 & 4.
-For Ultima 5, it will support both EGA & CGA.
+No enhanced versions are currently supported.
+But it will support all graphics modes for the base version of Ultima 1-5.

+* Ultima 1: Tandy, CGA, EGA
+* Ultima 2: CGA
+* Ultima 3: CGA
+* Ultima 4: CGA, EGA
+* Ultima 5: CGA, EGA

 Usage: